anthony-magana/Covid19Tracker/README.md

 # COVID-19 Tracker
 This project was created with react and uses axios for making HTTP requests to the covid-19 api.
-It also uses reactcharts for displaying the data in a line chart and bar chart as well as using the material ui framework.
+It also uses reactcharts for displaying the data in a line chart and bar chart as well as using the material ui css framework.

 ## Getting Started with Create React App